Reconcile balances

 curl -X GET "https://your-platform.example.com/api/token/0xTOKEN_ADDRESS/events?transactionHashes=0xTX_HASH_1&transactionHashes=0xTX_HASH_2" \

-Or filter by sender to find transactions initiated by a specific wallet:
+-H "X-Api-Key: sm_dalp_xxxxxxxxxxxxxxxx"Filter by sender when you need events initiated by a specific wallet:

 curl -X GET "https://your-platform.example.com/api/token/0xTOKEN_ADDRESS/events?eventNames=TransferCompleted&senderAddress=0xYOUR_WALLET" \